RediSearch/JRediSearch/README.md

 ## Overview

-This project contains a Java library abstracting the API of the RediSearch Redis module, that implements a powerful in-memory search engine inside Redis.
+This project contains a Java library abstracting the API of the RediSearch Redis module, that implements a powerful in-memory Secondary Index, Query Engine and Full-Text Search engine inside Redis.

 ## Installing